luca-conterio/SimpleFS/README.md

 A simple simulated file system structure that works totally in RAM.
 It uses a tree structure to store directory contents, maintaining the file system structure.

-Tree nodes (resources) con be files or directories.
+Tree nodes (resources) can be files or directories.
-Both have a name.
-Files can only be inserted as tree leaves, directories can also appear as intermediate nodes.
+Both have a name but files can only be inserted as tree leaves, directories can also appear as intermediate nodes.
-Only files con contain data, represented as a string with a maximum length of 255 characters.
+Only files can contain data, represented as a string with a maximum length of 255 characters.
 The root of the tree is the root directory and each directory can have a maximum of 1024 sons.
 Resources paths follow the Unix syntax: the path is a sequence of names of resources, from the root to the requested file or directory.
 Each name is separed with `/` (es: `/dir/dir2/file0`).
 Resources names are alphanumeric strings with a maximum length of 255 characters and the maximum tree height (and so the maximum path length) is 255 too.